ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 ```
 :::

-Each call to `removeMin` takes $O(\log(n))$ time in the worst case.
+The complexity of this algorithm is logarithmic, $O(\log(n))$, of the same reason as adding an element:
+Since the tree is complete, there are a logarithmic number of levels,
-This is because the element moved to the root can travel downward by at most one level at a time.
+and the element travels downward by one level in each iteration.
 In the worst case, it moves from the root all the way to a leaf.

-Here is the pseudocode for removing the minimum element from a min-heap.
+Here is pseudocode for removing the highest-priority element:

     removeMin(heap):
-        min = heap.arr[0]               // Remember the current minimum, to return in the end.
+        oldRoot = heap[0]             // Remember the current highest-priority element.
-        swap(heap.arr, 0, heap.size-1)  // Swap the last element into the first position.
-        heap.arr.remove(heap.size-1)    // Remove the last element from the array,
+        heap[0] = heap.removeLast()   // Remove the last element from the array,
-        heap.size -= 1                  // Decrease the size.
-        siftDown(heap.arr, 0)           // Put the new root in its correct place.
-        return min

-Note that we use a helper function to sift an element down the tree,
-as well as another helper function to identify the smaller of its children.

-    siftDown(arr, pos):
-        while not isLeaf(pos, arr.size):    // Stop when we reach a leaf (if not earlier).
+        pos = 0                       // and put it into the root position.
-            child = smallestChild(arr, pos)
+        child = smallestChild(heap, pos)
-            if child >= pos:                // Stop if the parent is smaller or equal.
-                return
-            swap(arr, child, pos)           // Swap to fix the heap property and
+        while child is not null and heap[child] < heap[pos]:
+            swap(heap, pos, child)             // Swap the element with its smallest child.
-            pos = child                     // continue one level down in the tree.
+            pos = child                        // Move down one level in the tree.
+            child = smallestChild(heap, pos)   // Find the next smallest child.
+        return oldRoot                // Return the old root.

+We use a helper function to identify the smallest child of a node.
+If there are no children it returns null, so that the while loop above can stop.

-    smallestChild(arr, pos):
+    smallestChild(heap, pos):
-        left = leftChild(pos)
-        right = rightChild(pos)
-        if right < arr.size and arr[right] < arr[left]:
-            return right    // If there is a right child and if it is smaller
-        else:
+        if left(pos) >= heap.size:                   // We are at a leaf.
+            return null
+        else if right(pos) >= heap.size:             // There is no right child.
+            return left(pos)
+        else if heap[left(pos)] < heap[right(pos)]:  // The left child has higher priority.
+            return left(pos)
+        else:                                        // The right child has higher priority.
-            return left
+            return right(pos)

 <!-- AG: should we add an example again? probably not -->